Paouky/paouky-docs/docs/getting-started/quickstart/install.md

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"
 ```

 This will install homebrew on your computer.
-Once it's finished you can install Grin and Grin-Wallet:
+Once it's finished you can install grin and grin-wallet:

 ```bash
 brew install grin grin-wallet